 How Do We Ensure the Accuracy of Our Structural Software?

 Aristotle once said “quality is not an act, it is a habit.”
 Quality is a learned behavior defined by repetition.
 That's why we believe quality assurance is about setting up a specific set of procedures and protocols to ensure certain standards.
 This article explores SkyCiv's procedures that ensure the accuracy of our results and the quality of our product.

 1. Automatic Solver Tester

 One of our most important internal processes we have to ensure the accuracy of our results is an automatic solver checker.
-This script goes through more than 200 preselected projects and compares the results of our solver to known values.
+This script goes through hundreds of preselected projects and compares the results of our solver to known values.
 With each file, the script checks every single result (reactions, shear force, bending moment, deflection, stresses and more) for every single member in the project.
 This amounts to the checking of literally millions of results.
 We run this solver prior to every update, and will not release until the results match up at 100%.

 2. Built by Engineers, for Engineers

 Our in house product development team is comprised entirely of qualified Structural and Mechanical Engineers.
 With years of experience in hands-on Structural Design, our team knows exactly what they are building.
 This ensures there are no gaps between product development and technical knowledge; it is all integrated.
 The quality is also dependent on the fact that our software is all built completely in-house, by full-time SkyCiv employees - nothing is outsourced to ensure our product remains at a higher standard.

 Our team is also extremely passionate about every corner of the software.
 We will spend hours planning and building a function to make sure it runs as we want it to.
 I believe anyone who has used our software can see the close attention to detail we put into making the software intuitive, powerful and enjoyable to use.